mayukhvm/fitness/README.md

 ## Getting Started

-This is UI Development project
+This is UI Development project, developed in flutter.